OttoKase/DataEngineeringProject/README.md

 To access OpenMetadata
 <http://localhost:8585/>
-Username: in .env
-Password: in .env
+Username and password are in .env file.

 Create a Clickhouse user for OpenMetadata.
 From Clickhouse UI:
 ```bash